aidevr/cpm-documentation/docs/Reimagined/Project_Manager.md

 | 🟠 2 | equals | 3 | Project Forensic |
 | 🔴 1 | equals | 3 | Project Forensic |

 ---

-## 📞 Support & Contact

-For questions about this Project Manager KPI documentation, please contact the Performance Management team.

----
 *This document was automatically generated from Project Manager KPI specifications on July 14, 2025*